Cova Kakuda

 A visit to these, and the trail itself, is a unique way to experience both Japan’s breathtaking landscapes and nature, as well as its ancient religious traditions.

-Our tours, such as Exceptional Japan, take in some of the best nature spots in Japan including those listed above, while also combining five-star food experiences and charming ryokan stays.
+Our tours take in some of the best nature spots in Japan including those listed above, while also combining five-star food experiences and charming ryokan stays.

 What’s more, we make all our tours entirely bespoke to you and your travel preferences, so we can always include additional outdoor experiences and activities if you’d like.